-Students will have a little over two (2) weeks after the end of the course to draft and submit this final paper.
+Students will have ample time after the end of the course to draft and submit this final paper.
 There is no limit to the number of pages, but based on precedent, most reports are expected to be in the 15-20 page range (single-space), with additional pages for index of citations, appendices, and accompanying material.
-The deadline to submit this written assignment electronically (both MS-Word and PDF) is Wednesday June 8th, 2022 at 5:00 pm ET.
+The deadline to submit this written assignment electronically (both MS-Word and PDF) is Wednesday August 14, 2024 at 17:00 (5:00 pm) ET.
 Please upload your final paper to Canvas, and only email it to the course TAs before the deadline in case you have difficulties with Canvas.

 - b) Class Participation: fairly self-explanatory!
 We will cover the details during our Virtual Orientation and first session.
 Note that attendance and quality contributions to class discussions are parts of your participation grade. - c) In-class exercises and activities: throughout class, we will engage in a number of interactive exercises, polls, debates, discussions, quizzes, or similar activities.
 Your active and constructive participation in these exercises is an important part of the learning process and will contribute to your final grade.
+Furthermore, each team will work on a mini-project that will be assigned by the course faculty at the beginning of the course more details will be shared during first day of class (hint: it will involve ChatGPT!!).